-There are a growing number of community groups and individuals who are going a step further and doing their bit to tidy up the space around them, so that there’s an outside environment for future generations to enjoy.
+There are a growing number of community groups and individuals who are going a step further and doing their bit to reduce pollution, so that there’s an outside environment for future generations to enjoy.
 It’s a great concept that got us thinking about the things we could all do to gain a deeper appreciation of nature, without impacting on the environment.

-Walk with a purposeMake a pledge to take a short walk every day – and make sure you grab a bag before you set off.
-While on your walk make it your mission to fill the bag with as much recyclable rubbish you can find.
+Walk with a purposeMake a pledge to take a short walk every day and replace a car journey with a walk whenever possible.
+While on your walk make it your mission to fill a bag with as much recyclable rubbish you can find.
 You’ll be surprised how quickly the bag will fill up and you can return home knowing that not only have you made yourself a little fitter, you have also done your bit for the environment too.

 Try to find treasureIt can be too easy to focus on what’s wrong with our immediate environment, to the point that we lose sight of the beauty that surrounds us.
 When you’re outside, set yourself a challenge to find items of natural ‘treasure’ like feathers, bones or a four-leaf clover.
 It might seem a silly exercise, but what you’re actually doing is focusing on what’s around you, which promotes a mindful outlook.

 Sow some seedsSometimes we can feel as though our outside space is getting smaller, as the need to house a growing population puts pressure on our green spaces.
 However, size doesn’t matter when it comes to nature, so if you feel you don’t have any green space to enjoy – why not create some?
 A mini meadow outside your back door, a few hanging baskets to attract the bees or a window box filled with flowers that butterflies love are all simple ways of bringing nature to your door when space is an issue.